kmr0877/IMDB-Sentiment-Classification-CBOW-Model/README.md

 Make sure you are in the same directory from which train.py is running.
 A good resource is here(https://www.tensorflow.org/get_started/summaries_and_tensorboard) for more information.

+## Results

+On running the programs the results achieved are as follows:

+In the process of constructing word embeddings,on the start you should be able to see